 Plumeria Spider Mites (Seasonal and Year-Round Tips)

-Spider mites are small but persistent pests that thrive in dry, warm conditions—making plumeria an ideal target during spring and summer.
+Spider mites are small but persistent pests that thrive in dry, warm conditions, making plumeria an ideal target from late spring through summer and often intensifying from late June until cooler weather returns in warm regions.
 Once established, they can be difficult to eliminate.
 The best strategy is prevention.
 By taking proactive steps before infestations occur, you can greatly reduce the risk of spider mites damaging your plumeria.
 This guide will walk you through seasonal and year-round prevention methods that are effective, beginner-friendly, and aligned with integrated pest management principles.

 Why Prevention Matters